Analytical solution for nonadiabatic quantum annealing to arbitrary Ising spin Hamiltonian: Results

 Unlike the time of the solvable protocol with $g(t)=-g/t$, which scales as $T\sim {\cal N}$, the time in (\ref{grov-time}) scales as $\sim \sqrt{\cal N}$, which is expected for the Grover's computational problem.

 This efficient protocol to solve the Grover's problem is fine-tuned for $H_I^G$ and cannot show good performance on other tasks.
 Identifying such algorithms for heuristic computations requires additional optimization steps, e.g., using the methods of the machine learning \cite{machine-learning}, which would correlate the annealing protocol to a given structured $H_I$.
 Such methods, however, become inefficient in the limit of maximal complexity with fully random $H_I$ because of the emergence of the barren plateau \cite{barren}.
-We leave the question whether they can produce a more efficient protocol than the solvable one in this limit open.